fnuanu1/cse15l-lab-reports/report4.md

 **Step 9: Commit and push the resulting change to your Github account (you can pick any commit message!)**

 The image below shows that I tried inputting `git add . <enter>` to stage the files, but no message output or error was directly outputted so I continued.
+Here:

 ![Image](gitadd.png)

 The image below shows that I inputted `git commit -m "done"` and some information about myself were being confirmed or outputted back at me in the terminal.
+Here:

 ![Image](gitcommit.png)

 Lastly, I input `git push` to which I got more information spit back at me about information being transported in all packs and so forth to the remote repository and therefore, confirmed that it was successful.
+Here:

 ![Image](gitpush.png)